decodewithMasood/decodewithMasood/README.md

 # Masood Ahmed

 ## About Me
 I'm Masood Ahmed, a Data Scientist with 2 years of experience in AI and Data Science.
 I'm self-taught through Coursera and other online courses.
 Currently, I work at Walee, focusing on various data projects.
-I'm passionate about RNNs and NLP.

 ## Current Focus
 - 🔭 I'm currently learning RNNs and NLP.